yaya2devops/bachelor-guide/README.md

 # Bachelors in Computer Engineering
 ![Banner](docs/images/banner.png)

+The project is entirely driven by students.
+Our primary goal is to provide the materials required for anyone to start their learning without confusion and lack of information. <br><br>
+We'll do it with these quotes in mind.

+> “Share your knowledge.
+It is a way to achieve immortality.”  –Dalai Lama

+> “Every addition to true knowledge is an addition to human power.” –Horace Mann

 ## Contributing
 Simply shoot the necessary file(s) **.md** after having it forked in your local machine when thinking about contributing.